BEST OUTDOOR PLACES TO VISIT IN THE US – PERFECT PLACE FOR NATURE LOVERS

 Recommended by Arzo from Arzo Travels

 Outside the US, the Grand Canyon is probably the most famous national park.
-After visiting for myself as a day trip from Las Vegas, I can clearly see why this place is so popular amongst foreigners and locals.
+After visiting myself on a day trip from Las Vegas, I can clearly see why this place is so popular amongst foreigners and locals.

-Ideally located for people who like to escape the craziness of Las Vegas, the Grand Canyon makes a wonderful day trip – though, you will only see a small fraction of this giant national park located in Arizona.
+Ideally located for people who like to escape Las Vegas’s craziness, the Grand Canyon makes a wonderful day trip – though, you will only see a small fraction of this giant national park located in Arizona.

 There are plenty of things to do – hiking and cycling (depending on the weather), rafting, and enjoying the amazing views are just a few options that you have.
 While you basically have these views from everywhere, there are some special viewpoints: the Grand Canyon Skywalk is extremely popular among visitors, though less popular among the Native tribes that live there.